 Launching a recurring auto-debit feature

 Many of the loan customers for banks and NBFCs end up defaulting on their EMIs due to the auto-debit facility not being set up correctly, or failure.
 Such inadvertent missed repayments may hamper the credit profiles of genuine customers.
-On the other side of the spectrum, failed payments for lenders can quickly turn into lost/delayed revenue recognition, increasing delinquencies, and NPLs.
+On the other side of the spectrum, failed payments for lenders can quickly turn into lost / delayed revenue recognition, increasing delinquencies and NPLs.
 Tracking and profiling such cases to get the payments completed is cumbersome.

 What are eMandates?

-e-Mandate is a digital loan repayments service introduced by the RBI and the National Payments Corporation of India (NPCI).
+e-Mandate is a digital payment service introduced by the RBI and the National Payments Corporation of India (NPCI).
 It serves as an underlying infrastructure for businesses in India to collect recurring payments without any human intervention.
 These are standard instructions that customers provide to their issuing bank and other institutions allowing them to automatically debit the mentioned amount from their bank account.

 eMandates on Billzy automate the payments for collections